cs24m015/websec-ssrf/README.md

 ## Prerequisites

+- Docker Engine
-- Docker Desktop
+- Docker Compose

-Use Docker Compose in the folder with the files:
+Use Docker Compose in the folder with the files from the repository:

 ```
 docker-compose up --build